 CADR: 135CFM/ 230m³/h

-Featuring high-efficiency 3-stage filtration system, the Levoit LV-PUR131 is ideal for allergic people as it can remove up to 99.97% of dust, pollen, and other allergens as small as 0.3 microns.
+Featuring a high-efficiency 3-stage filtration system, the Levoit LV-PUR131 is ideal for allergic people as it can remove up to 99.97% of dust, pollen, and other allergens as small as 0.3 microns.

 1. America’s # 1 Air Purifier Brand.